 2. Initially data is kept at year group/department level rather than looking at individual classes in order to maintain neutrality and foster a team approach.

-3. Begin with mixed year group/department teams who look at anonymised data (names of children, classes and year groups are hidden).
-Mixed teams look for strengths and areas to develop.
-They give possible ways to develop objectively.
+3. We begin with mixed year group/department teams who look at anonymised data, where the names of children, classes and year groups are hidden.
+These mixed teams look for strengths and areas to develop, and objectively give possible ways to develop.

-5. Data from all year groups and departments is shared and actions are synthesised and prioritised to create a school ‘data informed’ Action Plan that is shared with all.
+5. Data from all year groups and departments is shared and actions are synthesised and prioritised to create a data informed School Action Plan that is shared with all.

 6. Learning Support and EAL interventions are targeted strategically to areas of the school that need it most.

-7. Action Plan priorities are linked to Professional Learning Communities (PLCs) which explore strategies for the actions given, and to develop pedagogy, resources or plans to support this.
+7. Action Plan priorities are linked to Professional Learning Communities (PLCs), which explore strategies for the actions given, and develop pedagogy, resources or plans to support this.
 They also help identify staff training and areas of focus for Professional Learning Visits by peers.

-5. Continue to improve the timing, regularity, responsiveness and targeting of EAL/IN (particularly in maths for IN)
+- Continue to improve the timing, regularity, responsiveness and targeting of EAL/IN, particularly in maths for IN

-From dialogues based upon PTM data, knowledge of the students and consequent research, five areas of mathematics were identified that linked to ‘mastery’ and the patterns identified from student performance.
+From dialogues based on PTM data, knowledge of the students and consequent research, five areas of mathematics were identified that linked to mastery and the patterns identified from student performance.

 Three of these areas were directly linked to the PTM Process Categories which would later allow measurement of impact in these areas.
 The other two areas identified ‘the use of language’ and ‘the ability to show/explain mathematical strategies’ as key components to improving conceptual understanding and problem solving.